rubenchristoffer/MERN-Docker/README.md

 1. Modify .env to set correct paths
 1. Run `sudo docker-compose up -d --build` from repository folder to start containers
 1. Website should now be available on port 3000 (or another port if changed in .env)
-1. Run `docker-compose down` to stop containers
+1. Run `sudo docker-compose down` to stop containers